magedhelmy1/sample_for_paper/paper.md

 The software has been used for the following clinical trials conducted by ODI Medical AS[@odi:2022]:

+- Capillary Detection from Covid19 patients.
+- Capillary Detection from diabetic patients.
+- Capillary Detection from patients with Acute Heart Diseases.
 - Capillary Detection from patients who recieved support from a Extracorporeal Membrane Oxygenation Machines.
-- Capillary Detection from patients with Acute Heart Diseases.
-- Capillary Detection from diabetic patients.
-- Capillary Detection from Covid19 patients.

 # System Design

 The proposed system contains six main blocks: the algorithms, backend, API, distributed task queue, server, and frontend.
-The sysem design and interaction between these blocks are highlighted in figures \autoref{fig:context}, \autoref{fig:container} and \autoref{fig:component}.
+The system design and interaction between these blocks are highlighted in figures \autoref{fig:context}, \autoref{fig:container} and \autoref{fig:component}.

 Figure \autoref{fig:context} starts with the high-level overview of the system and shows the system context and the interaction between the blocks and the user.
 Figure \autoref{fig:container} shows the system containers within the system context and shows the high-level technical blocks within the containers.
 Figure \autoref{fig:component} is a detailed view of the system containers and breaks down each container identifying the responsible functions that execute a set of specific actions.

 The main components of the technology stack included Tensorflow library [@abadi2016tensorflow], React library [@gackenheimer2015introduction], Django server-side web framework [@forcier2008python], Nginx reverse proxy [@nedelcu2010nginx], Gunicorn HTTP server [@gunicorn2017http], Celery [@mcleod2015framework], Redis [@carlson2013redis], Postgres [@conrad2021database] and Django REST framework toolkit [@hillar2018django].
 Our current systems run on an Ubuntu server served by DigitalOcean cloud.
 However, the system is containerized.
-Therefore, it can run in any other cloud service provider like AWS, Azure, GCP or locally on the computer.
+Therefore, it can run in any other cloud service provider like AWS, Azure, GCP or locally on computer.